HKP-07/EIGRP---Routing/README.md

 router eigrp (ASN)

-network (network-id) (wildcard-mask)  - network id of that particular router.
+network (network-id) (wildcard-mask)  - directly connected network id of that particular router.

 EIGRP ASN should be same on all the routers